 Each page on your site should have unique content without duplication.
 But sometimes it is necessary to duplicate content on different pages of your site.
-This may confuse search engines as the same content is duplicated on different pages.
-This issue can be solved by adding “rel=canonical” HTML meta tag on the header of the duplicated pages.
+This may confuse search engines as the same content is available on different pages.
+However, you can easily solve this issue by adding “rel=canonical” HTML meta tag on the header of the duplicated pages.
 Fortunately Weebly allows to insert HTML meta tags on each page of your site.
 This helps to achieve many functions including the duplicate content issue and optimize your content for ranking better on Google and other search engines.
 In this article we will check how to avoid duplicate content issue in Weebly site by inserting HTML meta tag.

 Why You Should Avoid Duplicate Content?

-When you duplicate content on same or different domain, you need to tell Google and other search engines which is the original page to be indexed.
+When you duplicate content on same or different domain, you need to tell Google and other search engines which is the original page for indexing.
 This will help search engines to index only the original page and ignore all other duplicated pages.
-Otherwise all pages with duplicated content will be indexed and lead to possible penalty from Google.
+Otherwise, Google will index all pages with duplicated content and lead to possible penalty from Google.

 Avoid Duplicate Content Across Domains